ufal/nametag3/README.md

 English, German, Spanish, Dutch, Czech and Ukrainian.

 NameTag 3 is a free software under [Mozilla Public License 2.0](htts://www.mozilla.org/MPL/2.0/), and the linguistic models are free for non-commercial use and distributed under [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/), although for some models the original data used to create the model may impose additional licensing conditions.
-NameTag is versioned using [Semantic Versioning https://semver.org./].
+NameTag is versioned using [Semantic Versioning](https://semver.org./).

 Copyright 2024 Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University, Czech Republic.